ColOfAbRiX/the-road-to-fp/03_case_classes.md

 Case object cannot have constructor fields.

+## Exercises

+* Use case classes to represent a person with its name, surname and age.
+Create some instances to demonstrate the use of your data structures.

+* Use case classes to represent a pet with its name and owner.
+The owner is of type `Person`.
+Create some instances to demonstrate the use of your data structures.

+* Create a new instance of a person and associate with it one of the existing instances of pet created in the previous exercise.

 ## Pattern matching with case classes

 Pattern matching is a really powerful tool, so much that you will ask yourself how did you do when